nemoNoboru/nemoNoboru.github.io/_posts/2016-07-18-Google-summer-of-code.markdown

 CapnProto is a extremely fast data interchange format and a capability based RPC system.
 The main point is that it has no decode/encode step.
-This means that when you have your capnproto structure build you can just write the bytes to disk or send it over rpc.
+this means that when you have your capnproto structure built you can just write the bytes to disk or send it over rpc.

-Talking about the RPC it does "time travel", that is, you can write a bunch of methods operating on the same value and all those methods will be coerced on just one request.
+Talking about the RPC: it does "time travel", that is, you can write a bunch of methods operating on the same value and all those methods will be coerced on just one request.
 That is implemented on your code via pipelines.
 <!--more-->